NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 In this analogy Jesus is greater than Moses just like the builder of a house is greater than the house.
 Jesus is put in the creator role, and Moses in the creature role.
 This is in line with scriptures like [John 1:3](#john-13), [10](#john-110); [1 Corinthians 8:6](#1-corinthians-86); [Colossians 1:16](#colossians-116); [Hebrews 1:2](#hebrews-12), [10](#hebrews-110); [11:3](#hebrews-113); which all shows that Jesus is the creator of the universe.
 This verse builds on this analogy by saying that **the builder of all things** - the creator of the universe - **is God.** In other words, Jesus is God.

+## Hebrews 9:14

+> how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God.

+This verse proves that the Holy Spirit is **eternal**, which is an attribute of God.
+It shows that the Holy Spirit is God.

 ## James 1:12

 > Blessed is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which God has promised to those who love him.